2025-2026 Academic Catalog

 The Certificate has two elements:

 Curricular: Students complete 12 credit hours of coursework (or 15 hours if they opt out of the extra- and co-curricular activities described below).
-The curricular requirement might be accomplished through fulfillment of a range of activities including, but not limited to, an honors section of a course, a first-year experience seminar designated as honors, a 5000 level course (by permission of instructor), thesis credit hours in a department, an honors contract negotiated with faculty to extend assignments in existing courses, and/or an independent study
+The curricular requirement might be accomplished through fulfillment of a range of activities including, but not limited to, an honors section of a course, a first-year experience seminar designated as honors, a 5000-level course (by permission of instructor), thesis credit hours in a department, an honors contract negotiated with faculty to extend assignments in existing courses, and/or an independent study.
+No more than 12 credits from one course prefix (e.g, COMM, ECON, CRJU, etc.) can be applied toward the certificate.

-Extra-Curricular/Co-Curricular: Students who wish to replace one course with extra-curricular or co-curricular activities will need to complete 145 total hours of engagement that enhance student learning.
-These may include, but are limited to, participation in EUReCA! grants or other extra-curricular mentored research, conference, colloquia, or seminar presentations, participation in RaCAS, performances, exhibitions, leadership activities, community service and engagement, study abroad, internships, or completion of honors workshops.
-To earn points, students must propose an activity and specify the time commitment and the ways it enhances their education or development.
+Extra-Curricular: Students who wish to replace one course with extra-curricular or co-curricular activities will need to complete 90 total hours of engagement that enhance student learning.
+These may include, but are limited to, participation in EUReCA! grants or other extra-curricular mentored research, presentation at conferences, colloquia, or seminars, participation in RaCAS, performances, exhibitions, or leadership activities, community service and engagement, study abroad, internships, or completion of honors workshops.
+To earn credit, students must propose an activity and specify the time commitment and the ways it enhances their education or development.
 These activities will be evaluated, approved, and tracked by honors program staff, advisors, faculty, and administrators.

 Curriculum

-To earn the honors certificate, students must complete 15 credit hours of honors-level work and maintain a 3.25 or better.
+To earn the HSP Certificate, students must complete 15 credit hours of honors-level work and maintain a cumulative 3.25 GPA or better.

 Students may do so in a variety of ways, including: